Top 10 Questions You Should Ask About Automated Temperature Scanners Before You Purchase

 Some automated temperature scanners have imaging capabilities to adjust for different height individuals.
 This is built right into the software and hardware.
 Additionally, you want to make sure to purchase a scanner with an HD adjustable camera, along with different stands.

-A standard pedestal stand sits on the floor and should give you the option to set a range of height.
+A standard pedestal stand sits on the floor and should give you the option to set a range of heights.
 Meaning, you can determine the shortest and tallest height setting based on the people interacting with the machine.

 A desk mount stand is also an option to use as it typically sits higher on a desk or surface, allowing the reading to reach taller individuals.